sagungargs15/sagungargs15.github.io/index.md

 Multiple Hats in One Go: Polyglot Programmer(7+ languages), System Architect, Engineering Manager, Product Manager, DevOps Expert.

 - 🗣 I am a repeat Founder/CTO with 3 x startups [Supply Chain, EdTech, PropTech] built with AI/ML Models using BigData
-- ⏱ In records 9 months each I have turned around 2 Pre-Series A Startups in Singapore(Supply Chain) and Hong Kong(Ed-Tech) by stepping in shoes of exiting CoFounder/CTO
+- ⏱ In records 9 months each I have turned around 2 Pre-Series A Startups in Singapore(Supply Chain) and Hong Kong(Ed-Tech) by stepping in shoes of exiting CoFounder/CTO respectively to help CEO close Pre-Series A round, scale prototype to production grade usable product with live users and laying product roadmap for next 1 year.
 - 📝 I write newsletter about AI/ML ![newsletter](https://polymathai.substack.com)
 - 💻 I am an Entrepreneur at heart ambidextrous with Product Managerial experience of building B2C Mobile Products and B2B Enterprise Products
 - 💻 I have extensive experience as Entrepreneur in Residence & I am also winner of international Hackathons.